China criticizes possible US plan to force TikTok sale

 Governments are worried TikTok’s owner, ByteDance, might give browsing history or other data about users to China’s government or promote propaganda and disinformation.
 The Wall Street Journal reported U.S. authorities were considering banning TikTok ban if ByteDance doesn’t sell the company.

-“If the news is true, China will resolutely oppose it,” said a Ministry of Commerce spokeswoman, Shu Jiting.
+“If the news is true, China will resolutely oppose it,” said a Ministry of Commerce spokeswoman, Shu Jueting.
 She gave no indication what Beijing might do.

 A forced sale “would seriously damage investors from multiple countries including China” and hurt “confidence to invest in the United States,” Shu said.